 SEAC concluded that the proposed restriction on the use and placing on the market of calcium cyanamide as a fertiliser is the most appropriate Union-wide measure to address the identified risks among the four risk management options assessed by the Agency.
 However, SEAC concluded that it is uncertain whether it is the most appropriate Union-wide measure to address the identified risks in terms of its socioeconomic benefits and its socioeconomic costs, given the uncertainties regarding the net environmental risk reduction of the proposed restriction.

-In order to provide sufficient time to farmers and to the registrant to comply with to the new restriction requirements, SEAC recommended deferring the application of the restriction for 36 months.
+In order to provide sufficient time to farmers and to the registrant to comply with the new restriction requirements, SEAC recommended deferring the application of the restriction for 36 months.

 The Agency’s Forum for Exchange of Information on Enforcement, referred to in Article 76(1)(f) of Regulation No 1907/2006, was consulted during the restriction process and its advice has been taken into account.